Tokyo Gay Travel

 To save a ton of time, try to book flights into Tokyo Haneda Airport.
 Haneda is much closer to the center of Tokyo as opposed to Narita Airport.
 I personally flew into Tokyo Narita and it took me more than two hours to get to the city center during rush hour.

-Where are the Trash Cans in Tokyo?
+Why Aren't There Any Trash Cans in Tokyo?

 While walking through the streets of Tokyo, you’ll notice there are no garbage cans!
 This is not an accident.
 In Japanese culture, it is impolite to eat or drink while walking.